Willy Wonka & the Chocolate Factory: Locations

 External shots of the factory were filmed at the gasworks of Stadtwerke München (Emmy-Noether-Straße 10); the entrance and side buildings still exist as of 2021.
 The exterior of Charlie Bucket's house, a set constructed solely for the film, was filmed at Quellenstraße in Munich.
 Charlie's school was filmed at Katholisches Pfarramt St. Sylvester, Biedersteiner Straße 1 in Munich.
 Bill's Candy Shop was filmed at Lilienstraße, Munich.
-The closing sequence, in which the Wonkavator is flying above the factory, is footage of Nördlingen, Bavaria, and the elevator rising shot showing that it shoots out of the factory was from Bößeneckerstraße 4, 86720 Nördlingen, Germany, now the location of a CAP-Märkte.
+The closing sequence, in which the Wonkavator is flying above the factory, is footage of Nördlingen, Bavaria and the elevator rising shot showing that it shoots out of the factory was from Bößeneckerstraße 4, 86720 Nördlingen, Germany, now the location of a CAP-Märkte.

 Production design

 The construction of the original Inventing Room was meant to be an industrial room with steel tubes.
-Stuart envisioned it differently as a wacky inventor's laboratory, with Rube Goldberg type mechanisms and unusual contraptions, and wanted it redesigned to be like Wonka's personality.
-Goff sent his construction crew into Munich searching junkyards, bakeries, and car dealers for discarded machinery, tin funnels, and any other raw materials.
-This included building Wonka's three-course gum machine, which was originally a solid state device, but Stuart requested an appliance whose operations had a visual experience for the audience.
+Stuart envisioned it differently as a wacky inventor's laboratory, with Rube Goldberg-type mechanisms and unusual contraptions and wanted it redesigned to be like Wonka's personality.
+Goff sent his construction crew into Munich searching junkyards, bakeries and car dealers for discarded machinery, tin funnels, and any other raw materials.
+This included building Wonka's three-course gum machine, which was originally a solid-state device but Stuart requested an appliance whose operations had a visual experience for the audience.
 Stuart also instructed Goff to have all the props, furniture and fittings, excluding the light bulbs, in Wonka's original office to be cut in half, to reflect the character's eccentricity.
 Stuart stated, "I couldn't face the thought of ending the journey through this fabulous factory in an ordinary-looking office."

 About a third of the props in the Chocolate Room set were edible.
-Veruca Salt had a chocolate watermelon; Mike Teevee had gum balls from a tree; Violet Beauregarde's "three-course gum" was actually a toffee-based candy, and marzipan was freely available on set; also there were giant mushrooms filled with whipped cream; and the trees had edible leaves.
+Veruca Salt (Cole) had a chocolate watermelon; Mike Teevee (Themmen) had gum balls from a tree; Violet Beauregarde (Nickerson)'s "three-course gum" was actually a toffee-based candy and marzipan was freely available on set; also there were giant mushrooms filled with whipped cream, and the trees had edible leaves.
 The inedible items included giant gummy bears that were plastic (the ears were edible, however); the flavored wallpaper was not actually flavored; and Wonka's flower cup was made of wax which Wilder would chew on camera and spit out after each take.

-According to Paris Themmen, who played Mike Teevee, "The river was made of water with food coloring.
+According to Themmen, who played Mike Teevee, "The river was made of water with food coloring.
 At one point, they poured some cocoa powder into it to try to thicken it but it didn't really work.
 When asked [what the river was made of], Michael Böllner, who played Augustus Gloop, answers, 'It vas dirty, stinking vater.
 A combination of salt conditioner and some chemicals eventually removed the stink problem but it remained cold, dirty water.

-In the scene at Mr. Salt's peanut factory, where thousands of Wonka bars were being unwrapped to find a Golden Ticket, the bars were actually made of wood, which was a cheaper solution than rewrapping thousands of bars of real chocolate.
+In the scene at Henry Salt (Roy Kinnear)'s peanut factory, where thousands of Wonka bars were being unwrapped to find a Golden Ticket, the bars were actually made of wood, which was a cheaper solution than rewrapping thousands of bars of real chocolate.